codelibs/elasticsearch-indexing-proxy/README.md

 This plugin provides a proxy feature for target indices.
 For target indices, this plugin intercepts indexing requests and writes them to files.
-Moreover, Indexer provided by this plugin reads the files and sends them to any indices.
+Moreover, Document Sender provided by this plugin reads the files and sends them to any indices.

 ## Version